rmgibbo/wetfe/docs/glossary.md

 ability list/sheet
 : The list of abilities that are available to a given player character during encounters.
 Due to the extensible nature of feats, there are necessarily many available abilities that will not appear in this list.

-ability point (AP)
+ability point, AP
 : Awarded every even level to player characters.
 Used to acquire abilities from the ability tree.

-ability tree, ATree
+ability tree
 : The set of abilities -- skills, reactions, and traits -- arranged by their requirements, that all player characters may acquire with ability points.

 above/below